aherrmannca/Creating-a-Happier-Country/README.md

 happiness.

 Purpose:
-Happiness is the only quality of our lives which ultimately matters.
-It's how we passively quantify all the factors we deem important in living a good life, i.e. it's the overall appreciation of one's life as a whole.
-Would one rather be rich and powerful yet unhappy or neither rich nor powerful yet happy?
-Money does bring some happiness, but there is an extent.
+Happiness matters.
+It's how we quantify the essentials necessary for appreciating our quality of life.
+Everyone has heard and probably pondered this question: Would you rather be rich or happy?
+There is no simple answer.

-A Government is a non profit organization that is to the people, for the people, by the people.
-It aims to work for the people and their betterment as a whole.
-Thus, one of the best values to judge a country's success is by how happy their citizens are.
+A Government is an entity that aims to work for its people and their advancement as a whole; and thus its success, its country's success, can be measured by how happy their citizens are.